chesyannisa/PrakRSI/docs/README.md

 ## Usage

-To run the application, follow these steps:

-1. Ensure you have Java Development Kit (JDK) installed (version 11 or higher).
-2. Navigate to the project directory.
-3. Compile the project using your preferred IDE or by running the following command in the terminal:
+To run the application, ensure you have Java Development Kit (JDK) installed (version 11 or higher), navigate to the project directory, compile the project using your preferred IDE or by running `javac -d bin src/main/java/com/**/*.java` in the terminal, and then run the application by executing the Main class with `java -cp bin src.main.java.Main`.

-    ```sh
-    javac -d bin src/main/java/com/**/*.java
-    ```

-4. Run the application by executing the Main class:

-    ```sh
-    java -cp bin src.main.java.Main
-    ```

 ## Features